 How To Calculate Your Electric Bill Manually

-To calculate your electricity bill manually, you will need to find how many kilowatt-hours each electric appliance consumes and add them together.
-You can do this by following four steps:
+To calculate your electricity bill manually, you will need to find how many kilowatt-hours each electric appliance consumes.
+Then, add them together.
+Do this by following four steps:

-Manually calculating your electricity bill takes more time, but it allows you to determine how much each electrical appliance in your home contributes to your electricity bill without spending money on a monitoring device.
+Calculating your electricity bill by hand takes more time.
+But, it enables you to figure out how much each electrical appliance adds to your bill without buying a monitoring device.

 Break Up With Your Electricity Provider